 - Heat oven to 375° and grease a 9” pie pan (quiche/tart pan won’t work for this quiche).

-- In a large skillet, add pancetta and cook through over medium heat.
+- In a large skillet, add bacon and cook through over medium heat.

-- Once cooked, place pancetta on paper towels to absorb excess grease.
+- Once cooked, place bacon on paper towels to absorb excess grease.

 - In a large bowl, whisk together beaten eggs (6 large in size), heavy cream (1 cup), salt (1/2 teaspoon), dash of pepper, cayenne pepper (1/4 teaspoon) and a pinch of nutmeg until combined.
 Stir in the cheese.

 - Once cooled, stir in pancetta, kale and onions.

 - Pour quiche into the greased pan, and bake for 20-25 minutes.
 The quiche is done when the edges begin to brown and the center is firm.

 - Allow the quiche to cool for 10 minutes before cutting and enjoy!

 Fans Also Made These Low Carb Recipes: